-Our 60-credit MS program in School Counseling, with an option for simultaneous bilingual certification, is specifically designed to help those who are eager to make a difference in the lives of students prepare to become guidance counselors, and provide academic and emotional support to children and families in culturally diverse K-12 settings.
+Our 60-credit MS program in School Counseling is an online program, with an option for simultaneous bilingual certification.
+It is specifically designed to help those who are eager to make a difference in the lives of students and will prepare you to become a guidance counselor and provide academic and emotional support to children and families in culturally diverse K-12 settings.

 Our goal is to provide students with a thorough understanding of the issues many schools, children, and families face in an increasingly complex educational environment.
 Courses cover a wide range of relevant topics, from counseling families of exceptional children and child development to understanding high-risk behavior and community relations.